DavidSouther/JEFRi/docs/ert/ert.md

-With well-defined entities, templates can harness the focused approach to data definitions to streamline and simplify the developers' and designers' workflows.
+With well-defined entities, templates can harness the focused approach to data definitions to streamline and simplify the developers' and designers' work flows.
 Instead of being a full programming language worth of conditionals and iterations, templates can focus on specific, individual pieces of the entity context.
 This allows greater separation and focus on pieces of data.
 Further, ERT frameworks can provide more sensible default templates.
 Indeed,